 Gestational diabetes mellitus (GDM), also known as type III diabetes mellitus, is one of the most common types of diabetes mellitus and considered the most common complication of pregnancy.
 This health problem is like pregnancy-induced hypertension (PIH) that develops during pregnancy and disappears after the delivery of the fetus, or as the maternal body returns to its pre-pregnant state.
 Gestational diabetes mellitus may or may not with co-existing maternal diabetes.
 It heightens the level of diabetes (if with previous diabetes) by a notch in response to the rise in fetal carbohydrate demand.
 40% of pregnant mothers who develop GDM will eventually develop non-insulin-dependent diabetes mellitus (NIDDM or type II DM) within 5 years.

 FACTS ABOUT INSULIN

 Knowing the facts about insulin facilitates the understanding of gestational diabetes mellitus.
 Or any form of diabetes for that matter.
-This creates/develop ideas on how and why such health problems occur.
+This creates/develops ideas on how and why such health problems occur.

 - The insulin is a normal body hormone that is produced by the beta cells of the Islets of Langerhans in the pancreas.

-- The release of insulin is regulated by a negative feedback in response to high glucose level.
-The high glucose level may come from excessive glucagon action or through high carbohydrate intake.
+- The release of insulin is regulated by negative feedback in response to high glucose levels.
+The high glucose level may come from excessive glucagon action or high carbohydrate intake.